-A range of strategies exists to maintain vulnerable people in general population-instead of highsecurity segregation-safely without resorting to isolation.
+A range of strategies exists to safely maintain vulnerable people in general population without resorting to segregation.
 A key element of these strategies is individualized decision making.
-If someone is flagged as vulnerable to sexual abuse based on screening, interviews, and other documentation, corrections professionals-including medical and mental health staff-should review that case, talk to the individual, and make (in consultation with others) informed decisions about where that person could be housed, work, and program within the confinement setting with the least risk and the most constructive activities.
+If someone is flagged as vulnerable to sexual abuse based on screening, interviews, and other documentation, corrections professionals including medical and mental health staff-should review that case, talk to the individual, and make informed decisions (in consultation with others) about where that person could be housed, work, and participate in programs within the confinement setting with the least risk and the most constructive activities.